 By Tappei Nagatsuki and Shinichirou Otsuka.
 Released in Japan by Media Factory.
 Released in North America by Yen On.
-Translated by Kevin Steinbach.
+Translated by Jeremiah Borque.

 This review is, by necessity, going to be divided into two parts.
 The first part, above the cover art, covers the first three quarters of the book, which goes up to the end of the anime.
 The second part, after the cover art, spoils the last quarter of the book, which the anime did NOT adapt.
 If you want to be surprised, stop reading early.

 This was a very solid ending to Re: ZERO’s third arc, which ended up being six books long.
 Subaru comes up with a different plan after the last one went a bit pear-shaped: take out the Fingers and do the evacuations first, THEN go after Petelgeuse.
 It also relies on Subaru putting his trust fully in Julius, who he still dislikes on principle, but you can tell that it’s the dislike that “rivals” have for each other, and I would be very unsurprised to hear there’s slash of them on AO3.
 The fights are strong, Subaru actually gets to be cool and intelligent for once, and he even gets to have a dramatic confession.
 Plus, Emilia lap pillow!
 You can absolutely see why the anime wrapped it up here – it’s a great, heartwarming ending that resolves most of the plotlines of this arc.